Aleksi Campagne: Advocacy

+Campagne's songwriting addresses social, political and environmental themes.
+Reviewing his performance at the 2026 Festival international de la chanson de Granby, La Voix de l'Est highlighted what it described as the richness and sometimes politically engaged character of his lyrics.

-According to Billboard Canada, Aleksi was invited to perform for the environmental pressure group Music Declares Emergency for a concert on March 17, 2024 to Honour Neil Young and Joni Mitchell for their “commitments to environmental advocacy and awareness.”
+According to Billboard Canada, Aleksi was invited to perform for the environmental pressure group Music Declares Emergency for a concert on March 17, 2024, to Honour Neil Young and Joni Mitchell for their “commitments to environmental advocacy and awareness.”

 On April 7, 2024, in his acceptance speech at the Canadian Folk Music Awards Aleksi dedicated his CFMA win for his bilingual album to “all those who speak more than one language.”
 His promotion of multilingualism in Canadian music builds on the activism of his family.
 His father, Paul Campagne, was a member of the bilingual band Hart Rouge with his sisters Michelle, Annette and Suzanne.
 His grandparents, Émile Campagne and Marguerite Campagne each received Ordre des francophones d'Amérique for their promotion of the French language in 1999.

+Aleksi was the invited performer at the Canadian Union of Public Employees's National Convention in 2019.
+He has also performed at Canadian Citizenship Ceremonies.